Lieb-Mattis states for robust entangled differential phase sensing: State preparation

 \subsection{Stochastic preparation of entanglement}

 Collective emission becomes the dominant dynamical process when the cavity is tuned close to resonance with the atomic transition frequency.
 This strong dissipative mechanism can be exploited to generate entanglement.
 Conceptually, this is akin to the approach in Ref.~\cite{masson2019rapid}, although that work instead focused on three-level atoms and identified states sensitive to a signal encoded by an operator resembling the two-mode squeezing Hamiltonian of Eq.~\eqref{eq:H_TMS}.
+Ref.~\cite{mamaev2025non} has proposed a dissipative approach for generating a state closely related to our target state, emphasizing its potential for multiparameter estimation.
+Their implementation extends dissipative spin-squeezing protocols to two subsystems by employing two cavity modes, four internal atomic levels, and several laser drives.
+While this scheme provides an instructive demonstration of dissipative entanglement generation, our aim is to realize comparable steady-state properties with reduced experimental complexity.

+Specifically, by relying solely on collective emission, we now show how to prepare a statistical mixture of Lieb–Mattis states with different excited-to-ground state imbalances.
+While this simplified approach does not achieve Heisenberg scaling, it nevertheless provides a scalable sensitivity enhancement that exceeds what is attainable with spin-squeezed states in the common-mode noise–limited regime.
+Moreover, the protocol is directly compatible with the cooperativities achievable in current experimental platforms.

-Collective emission will generate an entangled density matrix if it acts on the right initial state.
+The basic idea is to use collective emission acting on the right initial state to generate an entangled density matrix .
 Here we will consider the same initial state $\ket{\psi_0}=\ket{\tfrac{N}{4},+\tfrac{N}{4},\tfrac{N}{4},-\tfrac{N}{4}}$ as previously.
 Projecting this state onto the $\ket{J,0}$ states, which satisfy $\bm{J}\cdot\bm{J}\ket{J,M}=J(J+1)\ket{J, M}$ and $J_z^+\ket{J,M}=M\ket{J,M}$, results in the probability distribution shown in Fig.~\ref{fig:DickeLadder}(b,c), where the approximation is valid in the limit of asymptotically large $N$.
-Figures~\ref{fig:DickeLadder}(b,c) further illustrate that, for large N, the distribution becomes asymptotically centered at a value scaling $\propto \sqrt{N}$, with a standard deviation that also scales $\propto \sqrt{N}$.
+Figures~\ref{fig:DickeLadder}(b,c) further illustrate that, for large $N$, the distribution becomes asymptotically centered at a value scaling $\propto \sqrt{N}$, with a standard deviation that also scales $\propto \sqrt{N}$.
 This means that the distribution has a small but finite probability to be in the target state but generally skewed towards small but non-zero values of $J$.

 This probability distribution contains all the necessary information to describe the steady state under collective emission sketched in Fig.~\ref{fig:DickeLadder}(a).
 This follows from the fact that the jump operator $L_{\Gamma}=\sqrt{\Gamma}J_-$ commutes with $\bm{J} \cdot \bm{J}$, which ensures that the $J$ quantum number distribution remains invariant under the evolution and merely reduces $M$, since $J_-\ket{J,M}\propto \ket{J, M - 1}$.
 Consequently, each $\ket{J,M}$ state decays into the corresponding state with the minimal number of excited state atoms, $\ket{J, -J}$.
 The resulting steady state is therefore given by